paortizotalvaro/batch_from_spotify_api/README.md

                     return []
 ```

+<a id='3-2'></a>
+### 3.2 - get_paginated_album_tracks

-<a id='3-1-a'></a>
+<a id='3-2-a'></a>
 #### Extract info of tracks in each album

+The following information will be passed to the function `get_paginated_album_tracks` to construct the full endpoint for the API call:

+- Get Album Tracks Endpoint
-To to extract the information of the tracks that compose each album, the [Get Album Tracks endpoint](https://developer.spotify.com/documentation/web-api/reference/get-an-albums-tracks) is used.
+    - To extract the information of the tracks that compose each album, the [Get Album Tracks endpoint Documentation](https://developer.spotify.com/documentation/web-api/reference/get-an-albums-tracks) is used.
+    - `URL_ALBUM_TRACKS`: The base URL to get information from a particular album.
+    Looking at the documentation: you will have to complement that URL with the album ID and with the `tracks` string to complete the endpoint.

 - In `main.py`: after the call to the `get_paginated_new_releases` function,
 the albums' IDs are extracted from the response and are saved into the `albums_ids` list.
 Those IDs will be used in the request.